dk81/unit2_classification_project/README.md

 # Unit 2 - Classification Project

-This contains a project where machine learning classification is done for a school program.
+This README.md file provides an overview on machine learning classification project that was done for a school program.

 &nbsp;